QSAN: A Near-term Achievable Quantum Self-Attention Network: Introduction

-A novel QSAN based on a linearized, reversible QSAM is formally presented as an attempt to address the fact that the high complexity of SAM will consume more storage and that QSAM lacks diverse research, which is able to fully accomplish the computation of quantum attention scores and word vectors with fewer measurements.
-Compared to SAM, QSAM demands exponentially less storage with the help of quantum representation for the same input sequence.
-In contrast to Ref. \cite{5.0,5.1,5.11}, QSAN is potentially fully deployed and realized on quantum devices with fewer measurements and a beneficial byproduct called QBSASM.
-Whereas, the essential motivation for proposing this QSAN is to explore whether young quantum computers can have quantum characteristic attention and can depict the distribution of outputs in a quantum language, not to replace SAM or to beat all the schemes in the Ref. \cite{5.0,5.1,5.11}.
-Quantum characteristic here could be understood as probability, linearity and reversibility, while the quantum language refers to specialized terms in quantum mechanics, such as density matrix, Hamiltonian operators, etc. To this end, the major innovations of this paper are summarized as follows.
+A novel complete QSAN is proposed in order to enhance data characterization by exploring quantum advantages in SAM and more efficiently acquire attention scores and outcomes in one step, where QSAM including QLS and QBSASM is explored as the theoretical basis of QSAN.
+Compared to SAM, QSAM demands exponentially less storage with the assistance of quantum representation for the same input sequence.
+In contrast to Refs. \cite{5.0,5.1,5.11}, QSAN can be potentially fully deployed and realized on quantum devices with fewer measurements.
+Moreover, the most encouraging thing is that we have exploringly discovered that young quantum computers may have quantum characteristic attention and can depict the distribution of outputs in a quantum language, but not to replace SAM or to beat all the schemes in the Refs. \cite{5.0,5.1,5.11}.
+Quantum characteristic here could be understood as probability, linearity and reversibility, while the quantum language refers to specialized terms in quantum mechanics, such as density matrix, Hamiltonian operators, etc. The main contributions of this paper are summarized as follows.

+\begin{itemize} \item QLS and QBSASM are defined to constitute the QSAM as the theoretical basis of QSAN to enhance the data representation, where QLS obtain the similarity directly by replacing the implicit inner product similarity with logical operations and QBSASM as a by-product generated from the evolution of QSAN can reflect the output attention distribution effectively in the form of a density matrix.

-\begin{itemize} \item[$\bigstar$] A new QSAM theoretical framework with linearized, reversible, and logical features is explored, in which QLS and QBSASM are purposefully designed to serve as theoretical guides for QSAN. \item[$\bigstar$] The overall framework of QSAN and quantum circuits are designed, in which quantum coordinates are used as an action criteria to simplify the design of QSAN. \item[$\bigstar$] The performance of QSAN on NISQ devices is tested with a miniaturized experiment, and the results show that QSAN is trained with quantum natural gradient descent faster than the conventional gradient descent approach. \end{itemize}
+\item The overall framework of QSAN and its quantum circuits are designed based on QSAM, in which quantum coordinates are proposed as an action criteria to simplify the design of QSAN to realize deriving the QBSASM and solution of task simultaneously in one step by compressing the number of measurements.

+\item Classification experiments for the MNIST are impletemented on the pennylane platform, which prove QSAN converges approximately 1.7x and 2.3x faster than hardware-efficient ansatz and QAOA ansatz respectively with 100\% prediction accuracy based on the same experimental setup and similar number of parameters, implying that QSAN has better learning capability.